Today’s Girl-in-the-World feature comes from our regular writer Team Autostraddle Member Crystal! Here she is …

 My notebook says: When in Rome.

 Mel claims she doesn’t come to the Bank very often because she’s not really into the scene.
 She won’t elaborate, and I get the feeling I’ve just been humoured.
-But she does clue me in to one amusing fact: the girls in Sydney have their own Chart.
+But she does clue me in to one highly amusing fact: the girls in Sydney have their own Chart.
 Yep, like the Alice Pieszecki Chart.
 None of the girls would hand over the web address, but some intensive computer searches eventually produced it.
-I’m not going to link to their Chart for (probably) the very same reason they wouldn’t have wanted me to see it – it’s an invasion of privacy, no-one asks permission or fact-checks before adding names to the list.
+I’m not going to link to their Chart for (probably) the same reason they wouldn’t have wanted me to see it – it’s an invasion of privacy, no-one asks permission or fact-checks before adding names to the list.

 I move to the balcony and start talking to a group of tall blondes who are visiting from New Zealand.
 When a lone male approaches, they all clap and cheer enthusiastically.

-My note says: Unexpected, underlined just as enthusiastically.
+My note says: Unexpected! underlined just as enthusiastically.

-But no-one cares, because as cliquey as this place may be, it’s full of good people and always has been.
+But no-one cares, because as cliquey as this place may be, it’s full of good and accepting people and it always has been.
 These people allow you to create an atmosphere that is exactly what you want it to be.
 Exciting.
 Relaxing.
 Strange.
 Sleazy.
 Fun.
 Sexy.
 Trashy.
 Classy.
 Dirty.
 It’s the thing I love most about this place.

 My note says: Drunk is more fun than sober.